PivotBuddy

 Required Documents

-• Executive Summary (1 page max)
+• Executive Summary (1 page max, written as a narrative)

-• KPI Dashboard with trend arrows
+• KPI Dashboard with trend arrows and color coding

-• Financial statements vs. budget
+• Financial statements vs. budget with variance analysis

-• Cash runway calculation
+• Cash runway calculation under base and pessimistic scenarios

-• Deep dive supporting materials
+• Deep dive supporting materials for discussion topics

 Optional Appendices

-• Product roadmap status
+• Product roadmap status and upcoming milestones

-• Competitive intelligence
+• Competitive intelligence and market developments

 The Decision Matrix